nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step2/text.md

-Run a container `sample-app-2` with mounted volume (using -v), with image `nginx:alpine`.
-Host's directory - `/root/files`, container's directory - `/home/files`.

-List files inside the container in the mounted directory.

-Inspect created volume.
+Run the docker container named `sample-app` from the same image `nginx:alpine` mounted on /home/app-data on the host and on `/usr/share/nginx/html` directory in the container.
+Expose port 80.

+Request localhost:80.

 <br>